 But weight loss doesn’t happen overnight.
 It’s a dynamic process that takes time and is regulated by our metabolic rate.

-And with calorie deficit (regardless if its form liquid diet or juice cleanse) your metabolism will crash.
+And with a calorie deficit (regardless if it’s from a liquid diet or juice cleanse) your metabolism will crash.

 Can Liquid Diets Lower Metabolism?

 As a general rule, liquid diets can lower your metabolism because energy expenditure declines as people lose weight.
 People with lower lean body mass will lose more weight but will also significantly lower their metabolism, comparing to people with higher lean body mass.